Tuesday Wing Offer

 Recipient: Lake Mohawk Ski Hawks

 The recipient of June's Giving Tap is Lake Mohawk's Ski Hawks, a 501(c)(3) non-profit organization dedicated to promoting water skiing as a family sport and providing free shows for the community.
 With a rich history of 55 years, the team has over 60 members ranging in age from 5 to 65 years old!
 And everyone gets to participate...it's called teamwork!
 Skiers, boat drivers, spotters, the show director, the dock diva, equipment coordinators, safety personnel, announcers, and membership, costume and fundraising committees...everyone has a job to do because the show must go on!

 Featured Handcraft: Babe's ESB

 The recipient of May's Giving Tap is Lennon's House, a 501(c)(3) non-profit organization that supports the needs of the mentally challenged in every possible way.
 Their goal is to create a special needs recreational center, gift shop and house to better this beautiful population.

 The founders' son, Lennon, is the inspiration for this endeavor.
-He is a 16 year old young man with a sharp wit, delightful sense of humor and a genetic condition called CDK13.
+He is a 16-year-old young man with a sharp wit, a delightful sense of humor, and a genetic condition called CDK13.
 Due to his condition, he will never be able to live on his own.
 Lennon's House will become a home for Lennon throughout his life, and also for others in the special needs community.